andreifoldes/o-timeusediary/docs/deployment.md

 ### 1. Fork the Repository

-Create your own copy of the O-ELIDDI repository:
+Create your own copy of the O-TUD repository:

-1. Visit the original O-ELIDDI repository on GitHub
+1. Visit the original O-TUD repository on GitHub
 2. Click the **"Fork"** button in the top-right corner
 3. Choose your GitHub account as the destination
 4. Optionally rename the repository (e.g., "my-timeuse-study")